 Browsers that support WebP get the smaller file; others fall back to JPEG.

-One reality check: “web support” doesn’t mean “everything supports it.”
+A reality check: “web support” doesn’t mean “everything supports it.”
 For email attachments, PowerPoint decks, and random legacy systems, JPEG is still the safest bet.
-That’s why keeping the JPEG fallback is useful even if you serve WebP on your site.
+Keeping JPEG originals (and a JPEG fallback on the site) keeps you compatible without thinking about it.

 What about WordPress/Shopify?